Raatid-Dilly/Airline-Delay-Data/README.md

 ### Google Data Studio

 After using dbt Cloud to write the data to your production dataset, it is time to visualize the data.
-The final dashboard contains 2 pages and can contains several dropdown fields on each page such as ```State``` and ```Carrier```.
+The final **[dashboard](https://datastudio.google.com/reporting/d78f135e-0458-4614-b6b8-0294716ab164)** contains 2 pages and can contains several dropdown fields on each page such as ```State``` and ```Carrier```.
 From the data it is clear that California and Florida have the most delayed flights and that during the pandemic of 2020 there was an estimated 2 million fewer flights compared to 2019.
+The Airline with the most delayed flights is Southwest Airlines with over 4 million delayed flights from 2003 to 2022.
 It should be noted that although the amount of minutes of flights delay cause by weather is significantly lower than that of the other fields, this is not the true value for this field.
 As [per the BTS](https://www.bts.gov/topics/airlines-and-airports/understanding-reporting-causes-flight-delays-and-cancellations) the field of weather delays consists of extreme weather that prevents flying.
-There is another category of weather within the NAS category.
-This type of weather slows the operations of the system but does not prevent flying.
+There is another category of weather within the NAS category and this type of weather slows the operations of the system but does not prevent flying.

 ![alt dashboard](https://github.com/Raatid-Dilly/Airline-Delay-Data/blob/main/images/Airline_On-Time_Statistics_and_Delays%20(1).jpg)